openfheorg/openfhe-network-examples/README.md

 Before running the examples, copy the `demoData` folder into the build directory From the `build` directory (required by some examples).

 Please check that the particular example has been verified as operational.
-If it has not then *caveat empteurp*, beware!
+If it has not then *caveat emptor*, try them but beware!

 ## Multihop PRE Network Examples [all verified as working]